typestyle/typestyle.github.io/src/docs/why.md

 * You can immediately see all the places where a class is used (e.g find references in TypeScript).
 This also gives you the *impact* footprint of a CSS class.
 * Refactor class names easily, especially true with TypeScript (e.g. from `fooClass` to `barClass`.
 You no longer need to be afraid to touch your CSS class names).
 * Remove CSS classes that are no longer used easily (e.g. switch on `noUnusedLocals` in TypeScript).
 * Delete a TS file containing CSS classNames.
-If its used you get a nice compiler error which you can fix easily (same way you fix / remove unused JS code).
+If it's used, you get a nice compiler error which you can fix easily (same way you fix / remove unused JS code).
 Next go out and party 🎉.
 * Based on how *all module loaders work* (including webpack/tsify/rollup) if a file isn't *required*, it doesn't become a part of the bundle.
 So their CSS also goes away *automatically*.
-* With fancy tree shaking module loaders (like rollup/webpack2) if a varaible isn't used its removed from the bundle.
+* With fancy tree shaking module loaders (like rollup/webpack2) if a variable isn't used, it's removed from the bundle.
 So even without `noUnusedLocals`, the CSS bound to these variables (e.g. `const fooUnused = style({color:'red'})`) goes away.

 ## More boring reasons

 Beyond that here is a boring list of additional reasons to use TypeStyle.

-* No context switching your brain (think its worth mentioning again).
+* No context switching your brain (think it's worth mentioning again).
 * Built in dependency system same as the rest of your JS.
 No special code for CSS needed.
 * Ship CSS in the same channel that you ship JS, with no special configuration being required by your library user.
 * Minification (Minify JS with existing tools).
 The CSS we generate is already nearly whitespace free.